 Ishimoto et al. [22] also established a rat mAb (clone RV3) against CD44v8-10 by immunizing CD44v8-10-expressed RH7777 cells.
 The epitope of the mAb was determined as a variant 9-encoded region using the recombinant CD44v9 protein by ELISA.
-RV3 was mainly used in immunohistochemistry and revealed a predictive marker for recurrence of gastric [59] and urothelial [60] cancers, predicting survival outcome in hepatocellular carcinomas [61], and an indicator for identifying a cisplatin-resistant population in urothelial cancers [62].
+RV3 was mainly used in immunohistochemistry and revealed a predictive marker for recurrence of gastric [55] and urothelial [56] cancers, predicting survival outcome in hepatocellular carcinomas [57], and an indicator for identifying a cisplatin-resistant population in urothelial cancers [58].
 Therefore, CD44v9 is a critical biomarker to evaluate the malignancy and prognosis of tumors.
-Furthermore, sulfasalazine, an xCT inhibitor, was shown to suppress the survival of CD44v9-positive CSCs both in vitro [63-65] and in vivo [66].
-A dose-escalation clinical study in patients with advanced gastric cancers revealed that sulfasalazine reduced the population of CD44v9-positive cells in tumors [67], suggesting that CD44v9 is a biomarker for patient selection and efficacy of xCT inhibitors.
+Furthermore, sulfasalazine, an xCT inhibitor, was shown to suppress the survival of CD44v9-positive CSCs both in vitro [59-61] and in vivo [62].
+A dose-escalation clinical study in patients with advanced gastric cancers revealed that sulfasalazine reduced the population of CD44v9-positive cells in tumors [63], suggesting that CD44v9 is a biomarker for patient selection and efficacy of xCT inhibitors.

-As mentioned above, RV3 recognized the recombinant CD44v9 protein using ELISA.
+As mentioned above, RV3 recognized the recombinant CD44v9 protein by ELISA.
 Therefore, RV3 is thought to recognize the peptide or glycopeptide structure of CD44v9.
 However, the detailed binding epitope of RV3 has not been determined.
-As shown in Supplementary Table S1, C{44} Mab-1 recognized a synthetic peptide (CD44p471-490; STSHE-GLEEDKDHPTTSTLT) that possesses multiple predicted and confirmed O-glycan sites [68].
-As shown in Figure 4A, C{44} Mab-1 recognized a ~75kDa band in CHO/CD44v3-10 lysate, which is approximately identical to the predicted molecular weight of CD44v3-10 based on the amino acid length.
-Therefore, C{44} Mab-1 could recognize CD44v3-10 regardless of the glycosylation.
-The detailed epitope mapping and the influence of the glycosylation on C{44} Mab-1 recognition should be investigated in future studies.
+As shown in Supplementary Table S1, C44Mab-1 recognized a synthetic peptide (CD44p471-490; STSHEGLEEDKDHPTTSTLT), which possesses multiple predicted and confirmed O-glycan sites [64].
+As shown in Figure 4A, C44Mab-1 recognized a ~75kDa band in CHO/CD44v3-10 lysate, which is approximately identical to predicted molecular weight of CD44v3-10 from the amino acid length.
+Therefore, C44Mab-1 could recognize CD44v3-10 regardless of the glycosylation.
+The detailed epitope mapping and the influence of the glycosylation on C44Mab-1 recognition should be investigated in the future study.

-Using large-scale genomic analyses, CRCs were classified into four subtypes: microsatellite instability immune, canonical, metabolic, and mesenchymal types [69].
+By large-scale genomic analyses, CRCs are classified into 4 subtypes, including microsatellite instability immune, canonical, metabolic, and mesenchymal types [65].
 Since the CD44v9 was upregulated in 40% of CRC tissues (Figure 5 and Table 1), the relationship to the subtypes should be determined.
-Additionally, the mechanism of CD44v9 upregulation, including the transcription and the v9 inclusion by alternative splicing, should be investigated.
-Wielenga et al. [70] demonstrated that CD44 is a target gene of Wnt/ β -catenin in a mice intestinal tumor model, suggesting that β -catenin signaling pathway could upregulate CD44 transcription.
+Additionally, the mechanism of CD44v9 upregulation including the transcription and the v9 inclusion by alternative splicing should be investigated.
+Wielenga et al. [66] demonstrated that CD44 is a target gene of Wnt/ β catenin in mice intestinal tumor model, suggesting that β -catenin signaling pathway could upregulate CD44 transcription.
 However, the mechanism of the variant 9 inclusion during the CRC development remains to be determined.

 In immunohistochemical analysis, we observed CD44v9 expression throughout CRC cells (Figure 5A) and on the basolateral surface of CRC cells (Figure 5C).
-The basolateral expression of CD44 was previously observed and shown to be co-localized with HA [71], EpCAM-Claudin-7 complex [72], and Annexin II [73].
+The basolateral expression of CD44 was previously observed, and shown to be co-localized with HA [67], EpCAM-Claudin-7 complex [68], and Annexin II [69].
 Therefore, the basolateral expression of CD44 may function to promote HA/adhesion-mediated signal transduction and contribute CRC tumorigenesis.